 pain which would allow me to grasp it and communicate it.
 One of the strangest aspects of that struggle was the emergence

-to me, even now, four years after writing this part of my autobiography.
-All I ask is that you roll with it; and try to make as much sense of it as you can.
+clear to me, even now, four years after writing this part of my autobiography.
+I also do not understand what the little

+with it; and try to make as much sense of it as you can.

+which I write is not the ‘real Ireland’.
 Nor is it the ‘unreal Ireland’.
 It is the personal-Ireland

-that I experienced as a feeling being, having been thrown into a particularly dysfunctional family, which happened to live in Ireland.
+that I experienced as a feeling being, having been thrown into a particularly dysfunctional family, which happened to live

-is how the nightmare began:
+the nightmare began:

 know that as a grown man I would sit and write about the dark, pungent, orange piss in the white enamelled piss pot.
 The piss